hashicorp/terraform-provider-aws/website/docs/r/placement_group.html.markdown

 }
 ```

-Using `terraform import`, import Placement groups using the `name`.
+Using `terraform import`, import placement groups using the `name`.
 For example:

 ```console
 % terraform import aws_placement_group.prod_pg production-placement-group